Small-world network: Properties of small-world networks

 Small-world networks tend to contain cliques, and near-cliques, meaning sub-networks which have connections between almost any two nodes within them.
 This follows from the defining property of a high clustering coefficient.
 Secondly, most pairs of nodes will be connected by at least one short path.
 This follows from the defining property that the mean-shortest path length be small.
 Several other properties are often associated with small-world networks.
 Typically there is an over-abundance of hubs – nodes in the network with a high number of connections (known as high degree nodes).
 These hubs serve as the common connections mediating the short path lengths between other edges.
 By analogy, the small-world network of airline flights has a small mean-path length (i.e. between any two cities you are likely to have to take three or fewer flights) because many flights are routed through hub cities.
 This property is often analyzed by considering the fraction of nodes in the network that have a particular number of connections going into them (the degree distribution of the network).
 Networks with a greater than expected number of hubs will have a greater fraction of nodes with high degree, and consequently the degree distribution will be enriched at high degree values.
 This is known colloquially as a fat-tailed distribution.
 Graphs of very different topology qualify as small-world networks as long as they satisfy the two definitional requirements above.

-Network small-worldness has been quantified by a small-coefficient, $\sigma$, calculated by comparing clustering and path length of a given network to an equivalent random network with same degree on average.
+Network small-worldness has been quantified by a small-coefficient, $\sigma$, calculated by comparing clustering and path length of a given network to an Erdős–Rényi model with same degree on average.